Epoggi/rules/README.md

 ## Underconstrution
 1. ~~Hyperlinks to scroll content list via table of contents list~~
 2. ~~Search box for keywords~~
-3. Have code work through Heroku
+3. ~~Have code work through Heroku~~
 4. ~~VariableSizeList: To have the item size of rules list change according to rules information length~~ Obsolete

+## Finished 13.08.2021
+- Build Heroku Procfile
+- gitignore source file
+- Deploy to Heroku successful

 ## progress 12.08.2021
 - Search box with filter.includes